Big Scarr: Musical style

-Big Scarr cited his influences as rappers Kodak Black and Boosie Badazz.
+Big Scarr cited his influences as rappers, Kodak Black and Boosie Badazz.
 He also mentions being a fan of American rapper Rod Wave during an interview with Revolt TV.
 Big Scarr said his lyrics were created spontaneously using a technique known as "punching in", as opposed to using written lyrics.
 Steve Juon of Rap Reviews compared Big Scarr's style to that of Freddie Gibbs.

 Personal life and death

 In 2020, Woods was shot in the hip, with the bullet traveling to his spine.
 This necessitated an appendectomy and the realignment of his leg.

-According to Woods' family, he died on December 22, 2022, from an accidental prescription drug overdose.
+According to Woods' family, he died on December 22, 2022, from an accidental prescription drug overdose at his girlfriend's house.
 He was 22 years old.